 In its direct brief, AT&T argues that the County provides STS to the Airport Hotel attached to MIA and notes in footnote 202, "While the trunk serving the airport hotel is partitioned from the trunk serving the airport terminal, the Commission has clearly stated that, even if partitioned, the provision of STS to a hotel must be certificated."
-(AT&T BR at 46) It is undisputed that the County provides STS service to the Airport Hotel and the trunks for the hotel are partitioned in the County's PBX to be separate from the trunks providing service to the other airport services.
-(AT&T BR at 17-18; EXH 20, p.
-71) Staff explained in its recommendation filed on January 23, 1992, in Docket No. 910867-TS, if the partitioned trunks are purchased directly by the customer from the LEC, no sharing of trunks occurs and no certification is required.
-(EXH 201, p.
-6728) In his deposition, County witness Pedro Garcia explained that the County owns the Airport Hotel at MIA which is operated by a management company.
+It is undisputed that the County provides STS service to the Airport Hotel and the trunks for the hotel are partitioned in the County's PBX to be separate from the trunks providing service to the other airport services.
+Our staff explained in its recommendation filed on January 23, 1992, in Docket No. 910867-TS, if the partitioned trunks are purchased directly by the customer from the LEC, no sharing of trunks occurs and no certification is required.
+In his deposition, County witness Pedro Garcia explained that the County owns the Airport Hotel at MIA which is operated by a management company.
 Mr. Garcia further states that the trunks for the Airport Hotel are partitioned in the PBX, and are provided by the former AT&T, which is contracted by them separately.
-(EXH 20, pp. 71-73) Upon the merger of BellSouth and AT&T, service could now be considered to be provided by the LEC: the new AT&T. Additionally, a County memorandum summarizing the Airport Hotel telephone charges includes a copy of a bill from BellSouth, dated April 20, 2006, charging for local service provided to the hotel.
-(EXH 283) Hence, it appears the County's provision of STS service to the Airport Hotel meets the requirements for exemption under the Airport Exemption Rule.
+Upon the merger of BellSouth and AT&T, service could now be considered to be provided by the LEC: the new AT&T. Additionally, a County memorandum summarizing the Airport Hotel telephone charges includes a copy of a bill from BellSouth, dated April 20, 2006, charging for local service provided to the hotel.
+Hence, it appears the County's provision of STS service to the Airport Hotel meets the requirements for exemption under the Airport Exemption Rule.
 The trunks are partitioned in the PBX and are purchased by the customer (the County) directly from the LEC (AT&T / BellSouth), and the Airport Hotel receives local service from the LEC.

 AT&T argues that the purchase of the STS and telecommunications infrastructure by the County from NexteriaOne now makes the County an STS provider.
 However, the County argues that for over twenty years it has provided STS to tenants at MIA without certification under the Airport Exemption Rule.
 In 2002, the County purchased the telecommunications infrastructure at MIA and subsequently contracted with NexteriaOne to manage and operate the telecommunications and STS system.
 As a result, the County now bills its STS customers and receives the gross revenues from the STS operations.
 Prior to purchase, the County paid NexteriaOne for its telecommunications services and shared a small percentage of the revenue which reportedly caused financial losses for the County.
 In an effort to reduce its telecommunications expenses, the County purchased the MIA telecommunications systems from NexteriaOne.
-(AT&T BR at 9-13) The County points out, "Neither Chapter 364 of Florida Statutes, nor Chapter 25-24, Part XII of the Florida Administrative Code, prohibits airports from defraying costs and generating revenues from their STS operations."
-(County Reply BR at 10) The County further argues that the Airport Exemption Rule is based upon necessity to ensure the safe and efficient transportation of passengers and freight through the airport facility, not whether the provision of STS generates a profit.
-(County Reply BR at 11)
+The County points out, "Neither Chapter 364 of Florida Statutes, nor Chapter 25-24.
+Part XII of the Florida Administrative Code, prohibits airports from defraying costs and generating revenues from their STS operations."
+The County further argues that the Airport Exemption Rule is based upon necessity to ensure the safe and efficient transportation of passengers and freight through the airport facility, not whether the provision of STS generates a profit.